SpineEventEngine/SpineEventEngine.github.io/_posts/2020-03-02-integrating-with-a-third-party.md

 ![Conformist domain]({{ site.baseurl }}/img/integrating-with-a-3d-party/conformist.jpg)

 **Weather** is an essential aspect of flying a plane, especially at low altitudes.
-The **Weather** Bounded Context wraps the data received from a meteorological station.
+The **Weather** Context wraps the data received from a meteorological station.
 This is a true third party to our system, as our organization, the airport, does not own it.
 Nearly all the details of a weather update are important to **Takeoffs and Landings**.
 The **Weather** Context forces **Takeoffs and Landings** to conform to its domain model.

 ![Conformist diagram]({{ site.baseurl }}/img/integrating-with-a-3d-party/conformist-diagram.svg)